dotnet/docfx/Documentation/tutorial/docfx_getting_started.md

 1. A basic C# project under `src`.
 2. Several conceptual files under `articles`.
-3. An override file to add extra content to API under `specs`.
+3. An overwrite file to add extra content to API under `specs`.
 4. `toc.yml` under root folder.
 It will be rendered as the navbar of the website.
 5. `docfx.json` under root folder.
 It is the configuration file that `docfx` depends on.